Rust Traits: Defining Character

 It took me some time to realize:

-• The code above is a generalized implementation for any type implementing Identifiable and Measurable
+- The code above is a generalized implementation for any type implementing

 In the source code it is written that bob.print() does not compile.
 Can you explain?
-No, read the source code and tell me what you think.
+No. Take it as an exercise.
+Read again the source code and tell me what you think.
 Here is a copy of the code fragment :

 struct Nimbus2000 {}